zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json.md

     ![](./images/lab5_snap3.png " ")

-6. Customer Purchase History Details with PRETTY.
-JSON\_QUERY finds one or more specified JSON values in JSON data and returns the values in a character string. expr.
+6. Customer Purchase History Details with `PRETTY.JSON\_QUERY` finds one or more specified JSON values in JSON data and returns the values in a character string. expr.
 Use this clause to specify the JSON data to be evaluated.
 For expr , specify an expression that evaluates to a text literal.

     ````
     <copy>